Near Clarkesville in Habersham County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 34° 38.336′ N, 83° 31.849′ W. Marker is near Clarkesville, Georgia, in Habersham County.
 Marker is on Georgia Route 197 0.1 miles south of Sutton Mill Road, on the right when traveling north.
+Marker is at the entrance to the North Georgia Technical Institute.
 Touch for map.
-Marker is at the entrance to the North Georgia Technical Institute.
 Marker is at or near this postal address: 1500 Highway 197 North, Clarkesville GA 30523, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Clarkesville War Memorial (approx. 1.6 miles away); Habersham County (approx. 1.6 miles away); Grace Protestant Episcopal Church (approx. 1.6 miles away); Toombs-Bleckley House (approx. 1.9 miles away); Summer Home of Joseph Habersham (approx. 2.4 miles away); The Unicoi Turnpike (approx. 3.1 miles away); Habersham Iron Works & Mfg.
 Co. (approx. 3.8 miles away); Piedmont College (approx. 5.1 miles away).
 Touch for a list and map of all markers in Clarkesville.